The time will come when you will feel concern or even fear that your parents should no longer drive an automobile.

 Here are some hints for determining your mom or dad's ability to drive:

-Accompany your parent at least once to every medical specialist and service or treatment center and, and have him or her sign a release of confidentiality form naming you as a relative with whom they can share any and all medical and mental information without their violating federal confidentiality laws.
+- Accompany your parent at least once to every medical specialist and service or treatment center and have him or her sign a HIPAA release of confidentiality form naming you as a relative with whom they can share any and all medical information without violating federal confidentiality laws.
 If your relative is on Medicare, you can check the Explanation of Benefits (EOB) statements he or she receives after each medical visit or payment.
-This will ensure that you are aware of every one and service involved medically.
-These steps will guarantee that you can ask questions and express concerns privately as well as invoke professional assistance.
+This will ensure that you are aware of changes in health status.
+These steps will guarantee that you can ask questions and express concerns with healthcare professionals as well as invoke professional assistance if needed.